 “The word twoedged is literally rendered as “two mouthed.”
 This may be because the Word of God was first spoken by God but must afterwards be spoken by a person to release the power of the sword of the Spirit.
 (Eph.
 6:17).
 The word piercing refers to “going through.”
 The dividing of soul and spirit reveals that Scripture seperates the carnal mind from the spiritual mind, and the joints and marrow remind us that the Word of God reaches into the innermost parts of the human being.
 All humans have thoughts, but also have intents that emerge from the heart.
 Intents refers to the ability to think about or consider a certain action.
 The Bible can discern and dissect both thoughts and intents.
 Nothing can be hidden from Christ or God’s written Word (v.13).1”

 The Bible is not an ordinary book of words on pages; it is a living book that has the power to convict, correct, change, and transform.
-Ephesians 4:23-24 LSB “and to be renewed in the spirit of your mind,24 and to put on the new man, which in the likeness of God has been created in righteousness and holiness of the truth.”
+Ephesians 4:23-24 AMPC “And be constantly renewed in the spirit of your mind [having a fresh mental and spiritual attitude], 24 And put on the new nature (the regenerate self) created in God’s image, [Godlike] in true righteousness and holiness.”
 We can only be constantly renewed in the spirit of our minds by continually being in the Word.
 Notice it said the spirit of your mind.
 Everything is connected to our spirit man, everything in the natural flows from the spiritual; we must be spiritually minded first.
 The life of faith is a spirit-minded life.
 This is why so many of us don’t have victory; this is why we can start strong in faith and pitter out after three weeks of not getting an answer; we aren’t spiritually-minded.
 It’s easy to get our eyes off the Word and onto circumstances, but that will weaken our faith.

 We need to develop our faith and see the Word as living and active in every life situation.
 The Scripture contains wisdom and insight for our problems.
 The Word can give you a way out of trouble, and it is your way of escaping from temptation.
 At each lure, Christ used the sword of the Spirit to defeat the enemy.
 And when the enemy twisted a portion of the Psalms, Jesus was ready for that too.